Oghma-Infinium/Vagabond-Remastered/README.md

 3. Double-click the `Wabbajack.exe` file that is now inside your Wabbajack folder to set up the program.

 >[!IMPORTANT]
 >The list requires Wabbajack version **4.0.0.0 or later**.
-Installing the modlist on older versions of Wabbajack will result in issues.
+Installing the modlist on older versions of Wabbajack will result in issues. **Unofficial versions of Wabbajack are NOT supported** and will most likely result in a broken install.
+Do not ask for support if you're using outdated or unofficial versions of Wabbajack app.

 ### Downloading and Installing Vagabond Remastered